Paul Spong: Whale research

-1968 Lecture
+1968 lecture

-In a 1968, Dr. Paul Spong delivered a lecture at the University of British Columbia, describing his experience with the two whales at the Vancouver Aquarium.
+In 1968, Spong delivered a lecture at the University of British Columbia, describing his experience with the two whales at the Vancouver Aquarium.
 He described the whales as "highly intelligent, social animals" and advised that they should not be kept in captivity.
 He proposed transferring the whales to a semi-wild environment (such as Pender Harbour) in order to study them in their natural habitat.
-Dr. Spong also mentioned that humans could someday communicate with whales.
+Spong also mentioned that humans could someday communicate with whales.

 His comments from this lecture were published in local newspapers and interviews with radio stations were scheduled.
-However, Dr. Newman from the Aquarium did not appreciate Dr. Spong's recommendation about freeing the whales.
-This pushed Dr. Newman to suspend the research project Dr. Spong was working on.
-Shortly afterwards, Dr. Spong’s contract with the Aquarium came up for renewal.
+However, Dr Newman from the Aquarium did not appreciate Spong's recommendation about freeing the whales.
+This pushed Newman to suspend the research project Spong was working on.
+Shortly afterwards, Spong's contract with the Aquarium came up for renewal.
 It was not renewed.